 A renters’ insurance policy offers the policyholder coverage for losses or damage to personal belongings.
-If let us say, you work from home and you lose your work equipment due to theft and it will cost you $3,500 in total to replace it, your landlord’s homeowner’s insurance will not cover that, but a renters’ insurance will.
+If let us say, you work from home and you lose your work equipment due to theft and it will cost you $3,500 in total to replace it, your landlord’s homeowner’s insurance will not cover that, but renters’ insurance will.

 Protection for your guests or against personal liability claims

-A renters’ insurance does not only cover your personal property.
+Renters’ insurance does not only cover your personal property.
 It also protects you against liability claims if anyone is hurt due to an accident while within your premises.
 If, for example, you leave your garden hose lying around in the grass and a delivery man trips because of it and hits his head on a rock, you might actually get sued for it.
 The personal liability coverage part of a renter’s insurance will help cover court expenses, defense fees, and other lawsuit-related costs.

-In the same manner, if you have a dog and it happens to bite a guest, some states would require the pet owner to cover the medical expenses.
+Similarly, if you have a dog and it happens to bite a guest, some states would require the pet owner to cover the medical expenses.
 And even if the state did not require it, your conscience most probably would.